 If you are in the San Francisco Bay Area you can catch me live at the downtown Berkeley BART station most mornings between 8:00 and 10:00 or at the Berkeley Farmers’ Market on Center Street on many Saturdays.

 Writing and writing practice: As of November 2012 I am starting my first stint of NaNoWriMo aka National Novel Writing Month where participants volunteer to write a 50,000 word manuscript in thirty days.
 I completed NaNoWriMo in 2009 and 2010, foundered in 2011 when I actually tried to write a novel and have returned to my memoir in 2012.

 I recently received the following endorsement from Natalie Goldberg:

 I fully endorse sharyn dimmick, who has studied with me for twelve years, to teach writing practice.
 Her understanding of the work, her commitment and her own practice are exemplary and she is one of my main students.

 — natalie goldberg, author of writing down the bones.

-I have also been offered a teaching space in San Francisco.
 I am looking for writing practice students.
 If you live in the San Francisco Bay Area or will be visiting here, have always wanted to write and need to get started or if you have always wanted to study with Natalie and can’t make it to one of her workshops you might consider studying with me.
 Feel free to contact me with any questions about writing practice, schedules, etc. You may leave a comment on any page of this blog or email me at email@example.com.